sousa-a/sousa-a.github.io/_projects/1_project.md

 <div class="caption">Figure 5.
 Mean Normalized Deviation from the yearly Total Stock Usage (TSU) average.</div>

 ## 2. Data load into a PostGreSQL database
-The processed data were exported to a csv file and then inserted into a table in an existing PostGreSQL database.<br>
+The processed data were exported to a csv file and then inserted into a table in an existing PostGreSQL database.<br><br>

 ### 2.1 PostGreSQL table creation.

-DESCREVER
+SUBSTITUIR FIGURA STOCK VALUE TEM QUE SER EM DECIMAL OU NUMERIC.
+DOUBLE NÃO!
 <!-- <html lang="en">
 <head>
     <meta charset="UTF-8">